SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-2105.md

 title: Installing SAP Commerce Cloud 2105 for use with Spartacus
 ---

+**Note:** SAP Commerce Cloud 2105 requires version 3.3 or newer of the Spartacus libraries.
+In Commerce Cloud 2105, deprecated OCC endpoint methods were removed from `CartsController`, and the relevant adapters were updated in version 3.3 of the Spartacus libraries.
+For more information, see [issue 12092](https://github.com/SAP/spartacus/issues/12092) in the Spartacus GitHub repository.

 The following instructions describe how to install and configure SAP Commerce Cloud release 2105 for use with a Spartacus storefront.
 In these instructions, SAP Commerce Cloud is installed to your local computer, so `localhost` is used in the browser URLs.

 ***